-This healthy air fryer eggplant parmesan is an easy, lighter Italian dish that you can make in under 20 minutes with the help of your air fryer.
-It tastes fried but contains no oil and is a wonderful hearty meatless meal that your whole family will love!
+This healthy air fryer eggplant parmesan is an easy, lighter Italian dish you can make in under 20 minutes with the help of your air fryer.
+It tastes fried but contains only a little oil and is a wonderful hearty meatless meal that your whole family will love!

-Air fryer eggplant parmesan has everything you want in any kind of Parmesan recipe, crispy breaded outer layer covered in bright tomato sauce and melty cheese.
-This recipe is made in the air-fryer, contains no oil but is crazy crispy and tastes fried.
+Air fryer eggplant parmesan has everything you want in any kind of Parmesan recipe.
+A crispy breaded outer layer covered in a tangy tomato sauce and melty cheese.
+This recipe is made in the air-fryer, and contains only a little bit of oil but is crazy crispy and tastes fried.

-Thanks to the invention of the air-fryer it has absolutely has changed the way I cook and eat.
-Which is now with less oil coupled with less time waiting for the oven to cook my food, haha.
+The invention of the air-fryer has absolutely changed the way I cook and eat.
+Which is now with less oil and less time waiting for the oven to cook my food.
 All because this new appliance cooks food faster and more efficiently.

-So in case you do not have an air fryer yet, I hope his amazing recipe convinces you to make the investment.
-It is worth it, I swear.
+So in case you do not have an air fryer yet, I hope this amazing recipe convinces you to make the investment.
+It is so worth it!

-I have a Cosori 5.8 quart, that I absolutely love!!!!
-I use it everyday and I have made so many amazing recipes with it like these sweet potatoes wedges and this crispy breaded chicken breast to baked apples.
+I have an Instant Vortex 6-quart air fryer, that I absolutely love!
+I use it every day and I have made so many amazing recipes with it like these sweet potato wedges , crispy breaded chicken breast, and even baked apples.